University Websites

 Prohibited content

-- Material that is intended to damage, to interfere with, or place an excessive load on a computer system or network
+- Material that is intended to damage, interfere with, or place an excessive load on a computer system or network.

-- Content that implies institutional endorsement of entities, businesses, organizations, products, projects or services
+- Content or links that imply institutional endorsement of outside organizations, products, or services.

-- Code that introduces vulnerabilities, such as outdated or unpatched software, including programming languages, frameworks, or applications past their end-of-life (EOL) date without active support from the publisher
+- Outdated or unpatched software, including but not limited to programming languages, frameworks, or applications past their end-of-life (EOL) date, without active support from their maintainer/publisher.

 Site monitoring

-UCM and UITS will actively monitor the University’s web presence to ensure web standards and University brand are followed.
+UCM and UITS will actively monitor the university’s web presence to ensure web standards and university brand are followed.
+Site stewards will be contacted if issues are found, and remediation will be required on an appropriate timeline determined by UCM.

 Vulnerability scanning and remediation